EZhex1991/EZAnimation/README.md

 ---

-All the source code is available, and I tried my best to make the name of the variables readable, so I believe this is enough for a README.
+All the source code is available, and I tried my best to make all the code easy to understand, so I believe this is enough for a README.
 If you have further questions, just create an issue.

 - EZTransformAnimation